Fescron/dbprint/README.md

 In the tab **"Includes"**:
 1. Click `Add... > File system...`
 2. Browse to the **"dbprint-inc"** folder and press OK.
-3. Tick *"Add to all languages"* and press OK.
+3. Check *"Add to all languages"* and press OK.

 In the tab **"Source Location"**:
 1. Click `Link Folder...`
-2. Tick *"Link to folder in the file system"*
+2. Check *"Link to folder in the file system"*
 3. Click `Browse...`, select the the **"dbprint-scr"** folder and press OK.

 ### 1.2 - Add "em_usart.c" to your project (if not already added)

 In any *Simplicity Studio example project* (like **blink**) all of the header files for "emlib" are included but the c-files are sometimes not.
 This needs to be done manually:
 1. In the **Project Explorer** on the left, rightclick on the **"emlib"** folder under your project and select `New > File from Template`
-2. Click on `Advanced>>`and tick *"Link to file in the file system"*.
+2. Click on `Advanced>>`and check *"Link to file in the file system"*.
 3. Click `Browse...`, go to `SimplicityStudio_v4/developer/sdks/gecko_sdk_suite/v2.4/platform/emlib/src`, select the the **"em_usart.c"** file and press OK.
-4. Press FINISH
+4. Press FINISH.

 ### 1.3 - Include "dbprint.h" in your project's "main.c" file

 ```C
 #include "dbprint.h"
 ```

+### 1.4 - Clean & Build

+Perfom a *clean and build* action to fix errors that would occur when the project would just get "build" after the dbprint files are added.
+1. Click `Project > Clean...`
+2. Select *"Clean projects selected below"* and check the current project.
+3. Check *"Start a build immediately"* while *"Build only the selected projects"* is selected.
+4. Press OK.

 ------